 Aix is a beautiful city with squares awash in sunlight and greenery — exactly like this painting.
 My father created several works from this particular scene, with different people, different kinds of markets, at different times of day, etc. This one is my favorite, though, because of all the flowers in the foreground.
 They provide such a lovely contrast to all the architecture and movement behind them.
 Classic Hulings.

-This painting will be included in the Jackson Hole Art Auction on September 15-16.
+This painting is available through Morris Fine Arts.
 If you love it, this is your chance to acquire the original.
+Just send us a note for more information.